-Built-up areas and amenity land.
-The built environment, gardens, grounds, road verges and public open space now form a very significant resource for many common and vulnerable wildlife species.
-Their value, with that of the wider urban environment, should not be ignored.
+Built-up areas and gardens.
+The built environment and its road verges, gardens, allotments and open spaces form a very significant resource for both common and vulnerable wildlife species.
+Their value, with that of the wider urban environment, should not be discounted.

-Individual areas can be small but the combined area for built-up and amenity areas is greater than the area of more ‘natural’ sites.
+Individual areas can be small but the combined area for built-up and amenity areas is greater than the area of ‘natural’ habitat sites.

-Tree Sparrow, Song Thrush, Hedgehog and many insects including butterflies are supported by well-grown gardens and flower beds in our parks and green spaces.
+Parks, gardens and green spaces.
+Song Thrush, Dunnock, Hedgehog and many insects including butterflies and moths are supported by areas of grass and flower beds in our gardens, parks and green spaces.
 These provide wildlife with shelter, nesting, roosting and over-wintering sites, sources of food, and places to forage.

-There are also recognisable ‘natural’ urban habitats which develop on waste ground and derelict sites.
-Often these contain a mix of native and alien introduced species such as Buddleia, creating a very diverse ecosystem.
+Waste ground.
+Special urban habitats develop on waste ground and derelict sites.
+These often contain a mix of native and alien introduced species such as Buddleia, creating a very diverse ecosystem.
 Whatever their origin, these sites offer many people a chance to appreciate biodiversity.

 For information on how to promote biodiversity in built-up areas and gardens see the following links.

 This section of the local biodiversity plan has been added to describe how to promote biodiversity in built-up areas and gardens.

 Built-up areas and gardens is a Broad Habitat type in the UK BAP classification, UKHab U1